MalarAxis/Visual-Electrical-Fields-Using-Numpi/README.md

 5. You will be prompted on the following:
 - Radius of the ring
 - Line Charge density
-- Number of points of discretize the ring
+- Number of points to discretize the ring
 - Number of samples for the field in x, y, z directions

 6. Enjoy the simulation 😁

 ---

-## ⚡ Visualize Electric Fields Using Matplotlib
+## ⚡ Visualize Electric Fields Using Matplotlib (Vector Plot)

-This script is mainly focuses on showcasing the vector field of an Electric Field
+This script focuses primarily on showcasing the vector field of an Electric Field

 ---